FedericoBruzzone/your-optimizing-compiler-is-not-smart-enough/presentation.typ

 // )

 #title-slide[
-  = Your Optimizing Compiler is not Optimizing Enough.
-To hell with Multiple Recursions!
+  = Your Optimizing Compiler is Not Optimizing Enough.
+To Hell With Multiple Recursions!
   #v(2em)

   Federico Bruzzone, #footnote[